Practitioners

 Badia Khalid-Manning

-Badia Khalid-Manning uses the pronouns she/her/hers and is a Licensed Certified Professional Counselor (LCPC).
-She holds certifications as a Certified Clinical Trauma Professional (CCTP) and Level 1 Emotionally Focused Individual Therapy (EFiT).
-Recently, she completed her Certification as a Clinical Supervisor and Maryland Board Approved Supervisor.
+Badia Khalid-Manning (she/her/hers) is a Licensed Certified Professional Counselor (LCPC) with a deep commitment to inclusive, trauma-informed care.
+She holds certifications as a Certified Clinical Trauma Professional (CCTP), is Certified in Dialectical Behavior Therapy (C-DBT), and has completed Level 1 Emotionally Focused Individual Therapy (EFiT).
+Badia also serves as a Maryland Board-Approved Clinical Supervisor and a Florida Qualified Supervisor for Mental Health Counseling (MHC).

 Badia earned her Bachelor’s degree in Elementary Education from Gwynedd Mercy College.
-During her time as a student teacher, she recognized how students’ diverse experiences impacted their classroom engagement, motivating her to pursue mental health counseling.
-She subsequently completed her Master’s degree in Mental Health Counseling at Walden University.
+While student teaching, she witnessed firsthand how students’ lived experiences impacted their learning, which inspired her to pursue a career in mental health.
+She later completed her Master’s degree in Mental Health Counseling at Walden University.

-With over 22 years of diverse mental health experience, Badia has held roles as an educator, mobile crisis counselor, school-based therapist, residential therapist, substance abuse counselor, domestic violence advocate, and volunteer at the LGBTQIA Center in St. Louis, MO.
+With over 22 years of diverse experience in the mental health field, Badia has worked as an educator, mobile crisis counselor, school-based therapist, residential therapist, substance use counselor, domestic violence advocate, and volunteer at the LGBTQIA+ Center in St. Louis, MO.

-She specializes in helping marginalized children, teenagers, and adults dealing with anxiety, depression, grief, interpersonal relationship conflicts, trauma-related symptoms, mood concerns, and life transitions.
+She specializes in supporting marginalized children, teens, and adults navigating anxiety, depression, grief, trauma-related symptoms, relationship challenges, mood concerns, and life transitions.

-In her therapeutic approach, Badia prioritizes creating a safe, decolonized, anti-oppressive, and collaborative space to empower individuals on their mental wellness journey.
-She customizes her expertise to meet each client’s unique needs, believing in the transformative power of personalized care and support.
+In her therapeutic work, Badia prioritizes creating safe, decolonized, anti-oppressive, and collaborative spaces where clients feel empowered to explore their experiences and reclaim their wellness.
+She tailors her approach to meet each individual’s unique needs, believing deeply in the transformative power of personalized, affirming care.

 Amber Williams